 Helping victims gain rightful compensation for their injuries

 Owners of dogs and other pets have a responsibility to keep those around their animals safe.
 When an owner fails to train or leash a dog or other pet, and you or your loved one suffers an animal bite or other injury as a result, the owner can be held legally accountable for the damages caused.
-At Nicholson Phillips in Marietta, we have helped clients file injury claims following animal attacks for nearly 30 years.
+Our firm has helped clients file injury claims following animal attacks for nearly 30 years.
 When handling your case, we understand how to help you obtain compensation for the financial and emotional costs of your injury, including consideration for any disfigurement, scarring, disability, impairment and psychological trauma.

 Dog bite law

 Similar to cases involving a negligent home owner, dog bite lawsuits rely on proving that the animal owner was negligent or willfully ignorant to the dangers the dog posed.
-Attorney C. Alan Nicholson knows how to determine instances of animal owner negligence, and the Nicholson Phillips can help you achieve full and fair compensation.
+Our attorneys know how to determine instances of animal owner negligence, and we can help you achieve full and fair compensation.